Minnowo/minnowo.github.io/_posts/2023-07-16-truenas-in-qemu.md

 7. Choose a name and size, then hit `Finish`

-8. Click you new disk and hit `Choose Volume` then hit `Finish`
+8. Click your new disk and hit `Choose Volume`

+9. Drop down advanced and in `Serial` give it a unique value, doesn't matter what, you will want this

+10. Hit `Finish`

-9. Repeat steps 4 - 8 to create as many disks as you want
+11. Repeat steps 4 - 10 to create as many disks as you want

 Once you've added more disks, you should see them appear in under `Storage` > `Disks` in the webui